Whooping cough information

 Summary of prevention

-During the incubation period of whooping cough, which is 7 to 10 days, an antibiotic such as azithromycin can prevent it developing.
+During the incubation period of whooping cough, which is 7 to 10 days, a macrolide antibiotic such as azithromycin (or erythromycin, or clindamycin) can prevent it developing.

 Immunization is the chief prevention method for whooping cough.
 The precise programme varies from country to country but always consists of a primary course of three injections at monthly intervals starting at about 2 months of age.
 Boosters are usually given after intervals of years.